Ice hockey in Mexico

 Ice hockey is a minor sport in Mexico, but is slowly growing.
-Football (soccer) have dominated Mexican sports for decades, but ice hockey has still not been popular in Mexico since its founding in the 1960s.
+Football has dominated Mexican sports for decades, but ice hockey has grown in popularity in Mexico since the 1960s.

 Women's ice hockey is also growing in Mexico.

 History

-The game of ice hockey was played in the country for the first time in the 1960s, however the Mexican Federation of Winter Sports (Federación Mexicana de Deportes Invernales A.C.) was not founded until 1984.
+The game of ice hockey was played in the country for the first time in the 1960s, however, the Mexican Federation of Winter Sports (Federación Mexicana de Deportes Invernales A.C.) was not founded until 1984.
 Mexico joined the International Ice Hockey Federation (IIHF) on 30 April 1985.
 It is the third North American nation after Canada and the United States to join the IIHF.